MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 This page lists all environments in the tenant and how much capacity they are consuming.

 - Environments that do not count against capacity show as 0GB
-  - Trial environments
+  - Trial
+  - Preview
+  - Support
-  - Developer environments
+  - Developer
-  - others
 - Admins can select environments showing 0GB to go to the **Environment Analytics** page and see the actual consumption.

 > [!div class="mx-imgBorder"]